-On Thursday, December 10, 2020, Gov. Ralph Northam issued Executive Order 72.
-Under this order, any gathering at a church, unless it is to provide essential services for low-income residents (e.g., food pantries, homeless ministries with persons being lodged at the church, etc.), is limited to 10 individuals.
-That means Sunday School, Youth Groups, Board of Trustees meetings, live nativities, etc. Other groups that use the church building are also limited to 10 or fewer people.
-As of March 1, 2021 gatherings of 25 or fewer people are allowed in outdoor settings.
+On Wednesday, April 21, 2021, Gov. Ralph Northam amended Executive Order 72.
+Under this amended order, any gathering at a church, unless it is to provide essential services for low-income residents (e.g., food pantries, homeless ministries with persons being lodged at the church, etc.), is limited to 50 individuals indoors and 100 persons outdoors.
+That means Sunday School, Youth Groups, Board of Trustees meetings, live nativities, etc. Other groups that use the church building are also limited to 50 or fewer people indoors and 100 persons outdoors.